 Rule 5.01.
-Responsibilities of a Partner Managerial or Supervisory Lawyer
+Responsibilities of a Managerial or Supervisory Lawyer

-A lawyer shall be subject to discipline because of another lawyer's violation of these Rules if the lawyer has managerial authority in the law firm in which the other lawyer practices or has direct supervisory authority over the other lawyer, and that managerial or supervisory lawyer rules of professional conduct if:
+A lawyer shall be subject to discipline because of another lawyer's violation of these Rules if the lawyer has managerial authority in the law firm in which the other lawyer practices or has direct supervisory authority over the other lawyer, and that managerial or supervisory lawyer:

-- (a) The lawyer is a partner or supervising lawyer and orders, encourages, or knowingly permits the conduct involved; or - (b) The lawyer is a partner in the law firm in which the other lawyer practices, is the general counsel of a government agency's legal department in which the other lawyer is employed, or has direct supervisory authority over the other lawyer, and with knowledge of the other lawyer's violation of these rRules, knowingly fails to take reasonable remedial action within the scope of the lawyer's authority to avoid or mitigate the consequences of the other lawyer's violation.
+- (a) orders, encourages, or knowingly permits the conduct involved; or - (b) with knowledge of the other lawyer's violation of these Rules, knowingly fails to take reasonable remedial action within the scope of the lawyer's authority to avoid or mitigate the consequences of the other lawyer's violation.

-Terminology: See Rule 1.00 for definitions of "law firm," "knowingly," and "reasonable."
+Terminology: See Rule 1.00 for the definitions of "law firm," "knowingly," and "reasonable."